Drayton Hall: Description

 The house has a double projecting portico on the west facade, which faces away from the river and toward the land side approach from Ashley River Road.
-The portico resembles a similar feature at the Villa Cornaro near Venice, Italy, designed by Renaissance architect Andrea Palladio in 1551.
-The floor plan of Drayton Hall is Palladian-inspired as well, perhaps derived from Plate 38 of James Gibbs' A Book of Architecture, the influential pattern-book published in London in 1728.
+The portico resembles a similar feature at the Villa Cornaro near Venice, Italy, designed by Andrea Palladio in 1551.
+However, the most direct Palladian correlate to Drayton Hall is Villa Pisani.

+The floor plan is Palladian-inspired as well, perhaps derived from Plate 38 of James Gibbs' A Book of Architecture, the influential pattern book published in London in 1728.
 A large central entrance stair hall with a symmetrical divided staircase is backed by a large salon, flanked by square and rectangular chambers.
 Pedimented chimney-pieces in the house echo designs of Inigo Jones.

 History

 The John Drayton House at 2 Ladson St. in downtown Charleston, South Carolina was built after 1746 by John Drayton, the builder of Drayton Hall, and shows his preference for the Georgian Palladian style.

 The mansion was built for the grandfather of John Drayton, John Drayton Sr. (c.
 1715–1779; son of Thomas and Ann Drayton) after he bought the property in 1738.

 For many decades, the house was thought to have been begun in 1738 and completed in 1752.
 In 2014, an examination of wood cores showed that the attic timbers were cut from trees felled in the winter of 1747–48.
-Because the attic framing would have to have been in place well before the completion of the interior finishes, the house is now thought to have been occupied by the early 1750s.
+Because the attic framing would have to have been in place well before the completion of the interior finishes, the house is thought to have been occupied by the early 1750s.
 The seven-bay, double-pile plantation house is within a 630 acre site that is part of the plantation based on indigo and rice and the former site of 13 slave cabins believed to have housed approximately 78 slaves.
 Seven generations of Drayton heirs preserved the house, though the flanking outbuildings have not survived: an earthquake destroyed the laundry house in 1886, and a hurricane destroyed the kitchen in 1893.

 The house is located in the Ashley River Historic District, it was declared a National Historic Landmark in 1960.